-– Organized on 26th October and focusing on Climate changes, this event is supported by Climate-KIC as part of the global event (104 cities, 45 countries) of the Climathon
+– The Climathon, focusing on Climate change and supported by Climate-KIC as part of the global event (104 cities, 45 countries)

 The objective of this event is to foster the emergence of new ideas and the creation of start-ups.
 To win the competition, the teams will have to deliver in 24 hours innovative solutions with high growth potential, using satellite data to fight climate changes.

 Join us and have fun and be part of a Worldwide Climate Movement !

 Who can join?: Everyone above 18 and resident of EU Member States, including Norway and Iceland.

 Cost: Participation is free of charge.
 Meals will be provided for the whole duration of the event.